zNitche/CrowsNestUI/README.md

-# EagleNestUI
+# CrowsNestUI
-React frontend for EagleNest
+React frontend for CrowsNest